chmlee/YAMD/README.md

 reflects the decisions of the documentation, researchers now only have to do the former.
 Once the YAMD file is updated, the dataset generated from it would faithfully reflect the updates.

+## Feature
+- Syntax compatible with Markdown, and can be processed as such
+- Support nested data structure
+- List of Entries

 ## Syntax

 YAMD syntax is designed to strike a balance between readability and functionality, and